Efficient Tuning and Inference for Large Language Models on Textual Graphs: Method

 \subsection{Efficient Inference for LLM on Textual Graphs}

-The high latency associated with Large Language Model (LLM) inference may impede model deployment in realistic scenarios.
-There are many existing solutions to model inference acceleration, including model pruning \cite{pruning1}, model distillation \cite{sanh2019distilbert}, and dynamic early exit \cite{xin-etal-2020-deebert,fey2019fast,smartbert}.
+The high latency linked to LLM inference can hinder model deployment in real-world settings.
+Various strategies are proposed to speed up model inference, including model pruning \cite{pruning1}, model distillation \cite{sanh2019distilbert}, and dynamic early exit \cite{xin-etal-2020-deebert,smartbert}.

 In this work, for simplicity, we adopt a similar mechanism as dynamic early exit, which can be seamlessly integrated with our method.
 Specifically, we add a lightweight single-layer MLP as an early exit classifier $\mathcal{C}^l$ after each \emph{G-Ladder}.
 During the model tuning, these classifiers are directly connected to the downstream task's training objective, \eg, the cross-entropy loss between the true label $y$: